-But because it’s all healthy ingredients; it is still no crime to while the evening away with a delicious huge slab and a tasty cup of sweet vanilla rooibush tea to accompany it!
+But because it’s all healthy ingredients; it is still no major crime to while the evening away with a delicious huge slab and a tasty cup of sweet vanilla rooibush tea to accompany it!
 And that’s exactly why I love this recipe – it’s naughty tasting healthy food!!
 Woo-hoo!

 In the bits, we used soaked almonds instead of pecans and it worked out very nicely.
 We were lucky to have a few coconuts hanging around, so we were privileged to used fresh coconut and shredded it in our coffee grinder.
 The star of this recipe though is the salt (it is not often you say that!), Halen Mon Tahitian Sea Salt.
 We’ve been waiting to use this since we tried it in a ‘Dark Chocolate Ricotta’ recipe a few months ago.
 It really brings out the flavour of the chocolate and adds subtle hint of vanilla.

 This recipe makes a great base for other desserts and can also be easily rolled up into dark chocolate truffles.